 -

-Pose your dragon on a wooden branch, mossy base, or fantasy diorama!
+Pose dragon perched on a branch, bookshelf, or fantasy diorama!